September 7: Today in Royal History

 September 7, 1986 – Death of Omar Ali Saifuddien III, Sultan of Brunei in Bandar Seri Begawan, Brunei; buried in the Royal Mausoleum in Bandar Seri Begawan, Brunei

 Omar’s brother, Ahmad Tajuddin, Sultan of Brunei died in 1950.
 Because his brother had no male heirs, Omar succeeded to the throne of Brunei.
 In 1959, a constitution went into effect that gave Brunei self-government with the power to rule the domestic affairs of the country in the hands of the Sultan of Brunei, an important step toward complete independence from the United Kingdom, which would come in 1984.
-In 1967, Omar voluntarily abdicated in favor of his eldest son Hassanal Bolkiah but he still wielded most of the power in Brunei for a number of years.
+In 1967, Omar voluntarily abdicated in favor of his eldest son Hassanal Bolkiah but he still wielded most of the power in Brunei for several years.
 Omar became his son’s personal adviser and guided him in carrying out the duties as the Sultan in preparation for the time Brunei would eventually become an independent and sovereign country.
 Omar Ali Saifuddien III, the former Sultan of Brunei died two weeks before his 72nd birthday.
 A state funeral was held, attended by many world leaders.

 Unofficial Royalty: Omar Ali Saifuddien III, Sultan of Brunei